spezold/mvloader/readme.md

 volume's voxel data as three-dimensional NumPy arrays:

 * `src_volume` provides the voxels in the same order as they have been returned by the underlying image library.
+Specifically, if temporal and/or multiple data dimensions (i.e. vector data) are present, the spatial dimensions will also remain along the same axes in which they have been returned by the underlying image library.
 * `aligned_volume` provides the voxels with their axes aligned as closely as possible to the anatomical world coordinate system that has been chosen by the user.
+If temporal and/or multiple data dimensions (i.e. vector data) are present, the spatial dimensions are brought to the front, the others brought to the back, with the latter keeping their original order.
 For example, if the user chooses an "LPS" anatomical world coordinate system (meaning that the first coordinate axis will point to the patient's left side, the second axis will point to their back, and the third will point towards their head), then `aligned_volume[1, 0, 0]` will lie to the left of `aligned_volume[0, 0, 0]`, `aligned_volume[0, 1, 0]` will lie closer to the patient's back, and `aligned_volume[0, 0, 1]` will lie closer